 I recently read the quote by Miroslav Volf which said that “There is something deeply hypocritical about praying for a problem that you are unwilling to resolve.”
 There is some obvious truth in that statement, of course.
 Though it is hard to swallow the idea that I may, at times, be that hypocrite…

 However, I can’t say that I believe this quote fully reflects my understanding of prayer.
-There are problems we don’t know how to solve, and then it remains appropriate to go to God in prayer as we continue to work toward a solution.
+There are problems we don’t know how to solve, and then it remains appropriate where to buy trenbolone online to go to God in prayer as we continue to work toward a solution.
 There are problems we simply cannot resolve by our own efforts, not for lack of trying.
 And so it is appropriate to go to God in prayer.

 And yet there are problems still, which through our actions, God might be answering a prayer.
 It’s amazing that we might be, through our actions, the answer to another’s prayer.
 We may even be able to be the answer to our very own prayers!
 If we are willing enough to be used, willing to be humble enough to hear God nudging us in the right direction.
 There is often a relationship between our prayers and our actions.